 You got this.
 It can be our tendency to be hard on ourselves.
 It’s one thing if you feel you’re challenging yourself and striving.
 But, if you’re just browbeating yourself, you gotta stop.
 Time in nature teaches us to be present for ourselves and our surroundings, with awareness and compassion.
 We build skills and efficacy through this deeper knowing.
 Practice brings ability.
 Stick with it and know you got this.

 If you or someone you love is in need of a nature prescription, we are here to help.
 You are not alone.
 Contact us!
-You deserve to live a life beyond your wildest dreams.
+You deserve to live a healthy life beyond your wildest dreams.
 What we’ve learned, through years of experience, is that the best way to truly thrive is through nature.
 It’s one thing to be outside a couple of hours a week; it’s another to get out every day, doing what you love.
 Off that couch!

 Image courtesy of unsplash